 Specific exercises to stretch and strengthen the muscles around the hip and knee.

 Home Care for Knee Pain

 The body’s natural response to injury is inflammation; therefore, treating many types of knee pain requires breaking the inflammatory cycle.
-When the injury and subsequent inflammation is not resolved, inflammation can become a chronic issue, leading to further inflammation and additional damage.
+However, when the injury and subsequent inflammation is not resolved, inflammation can become a chronic issue, leading to further inflammation and additional damage.